Skip to navigation Skip to content

 Discuss these changes with the customer and encourage them to lodge a claim for alternative assistance if necessary.

-Note: If a customer has received Crisis Payment and a change has occurred, a manual reassessment of Crisis Payment may be required.
+Note: if a customer has received Crisis Payment and a change has occurred, a manual reassessment of Crisis Payment may be required.
 For more information, see Reviewing and reassessing Crisis Payment (CrP).

 Job Plans